philipwalton/html-inspector/README.md

 ## Getting Started

-The easiest way get started is to simply download the source and add it to your page.
+The easiest way to get started is to simply download the source and add it to your page.
 [Bower](https://github.com/bower/bower) users can install HTML Inspector and its dependencies (just jQuery) with the following command:

 ```sh
 bower install html-inspector